sc13912/vmc-lattice-demo/README.md

 Within the AWS Conosole, you should see the two EKS services are exported to VPC Lattice as the service target groups.
 ![eks_svc_export](assets/eks_svc_export.png "eks_svc_export")

-* Next, we will associate the two EKS VPCs to the Lattice Service Network using CloudFormation.
+* Since the two EKS services require access to other Lattice services, we'll also need to associate their VPCs to the Lattice Service Network.

 ```bash
 export Cluster1VpcID=$(aws ec2 describe-vpcs --filters Name=tag:Name,Values=eksctl-$CLUSTER1_NAME-cluster/VPC --region $AWS_REGION | jq -r '.Vpcs[0].VpcId')